You may be able to get Income Support if you meet all the specific conditions including:

 You can read a handy fact sheet about the current rates of Income Support.
 Information about Income Support in is also available in alternative lanaguages.

-Income Support information in alternative languages
+Information in alternative languages

 العربية - Arabic